wtmadaj/DevSolitude/_posts/2022-06-20-Make-logo-with-transaparent-bg-free.md

 ---
-title: How to Create a Logo in PNG Format with a Transparent Background For Free
+title: How to Make a Logo with a Transparent Background For Free
 date: 2022-06-20 00:00:00
 description: Learn how I created the site's logo using free tools.
 You'll also learn how to make the background transparent.
 featured_image: /assets/img/brand/Contact.svg